 - AI can summarize and organize information, but it often lacks the ability to critically analyze and synthesize complex ideas as a human researcher would.

-- Due to the lack of reproducibility and transparency in search processes, generative AI tools can not be used solely for the Systematic Review search stage, but could be beneficial for screening and data extraction purposes.
+- Due to the lack of reproducibility and transparency in semantic or vector search processes, generative AI tools can not be used solely for the Systematic Review search stage, but can be beneficial for screening and data extraction purposes.

 - AI hallucinations can not be completely avoided at this stage, which conflicts with the evidence-based approach in scientific research and may lead to misleading conclusions.